yasserreslan/digitalize-backend/README.md

 ## Deployment

+### CI/CD Workflow with Docker

+The project includes a GitHub Actions workflow for Continuous Integration and Continuous Deployment (CI/CD).
+The workflow is configured to:

+- Trigger on `workflow_dispatch` and `push` events to the `dev` branch.
+- Check out the repository code.
+- Set up Docker Buildx.
+- Log in to DockerHub using the provided username and a password stored in GitHub secrets.
+- Build and push the Docker image to DockerHub, tagging it as `yasserrs/digitalize:backend`.

+This workflow automates the process of building a Docker image for the backend and pushing it to DockerHub, ensuring that the latest version of the backend is containerized and readily deployable.
+Docker secrets are used to securely handle credentials.

 This project is configured for deployment using Docker and Nginx, ensuring ease of deployment and scalability.

 ### Docker Configuration